motiwalam/STLC-idris/README.md

     (:::) : Val ctx' a -> Env ctx' ctx -> Env ctx' (a :: ctx)
 ```

-Finally, a `Val ctx a` is either neutral, a natural number, or a lambda abstraction.
-The last is represented as an expression bundled with an environment, giving:
+Finally, a `Val ctx a` corresponds to the introduction rules of the STLC, so we have one constructor for each way of introducing functions, nats, pairs, and lists:
 ```idris
 data Val : Context -> Ty -> Type where
     VNeutral : Neutral ctx a -> Val ctx a